Maclean-D/three-assistant-glass/README.md

    ```
    node server.js
    ```

-5. Open a web browser and go to `http://localhost:3000`.

-## Features

-- Load and display VRM models
-- Play and switch between different animations
-- Drag and drop support for loading custom VRM models and FBX animations
-- Responsive design with a 1440 × 2560 aspect ratio

 ## Default VRM Model

 The default VRM model used in this project is "AvatarSample_A" from VRoid Hub.

 Credit: [AvatarSample_A by VRoid Project](https://hub.vroid.com/en/characters/2843975675147313744/models/5644550979324015604)

-## License

-[Include your license information here]